-- "16-12-201.
-(Effective October 1, 2021 Effective January 1, 2022) Licensing of providers, marijuana-infused products providers, and dispensaries for adult use cultivators, manufacturers, and dispensaries.
-No later than October 1, 2021, the department shall promulgate rules and regulations to administer and enforce this chapter and shall begin accepting applications for and issuing licenses.
-The rules may not be unduly burdensome.
-For the first 12 months after the department begins to receive applications, (1) (a) Between January 1, 2022, and June 30, 2023, the department shall-may only accept applications from and issue licenses to providers, marijuana infused products providers, and dispensaries licensed under Title 50, chapter 46, part 3, that are former medical marijuana licensees that were licensed by the department of public health and human services and in compliance with this chapter, and rules adopted by the department, and any applicable local regulations or ordinances as of [the effective date of this section]. - (b) The department shall begin accepting applications for and issuing licenses to cultivate, manufacture, or sell marijuana or marijuana products to applicants who are not former medical marijuana licensees under subsection (1)(a) on or after July 1, 2023. - (2) The department shall adopt rules to govern the operation of former medical marijuana licensees and facilitate the process of transitioning former medical marijuana licensees to the appropriate license under this chapter with a minimum of disruption to business operations.
+- Section 50.
+Section 16-12-201, MCA, is amended to read: - 14 "16-12-201.
+(Effective October 1, 2021 Effective January 1, 2022) Licensing of providers, - 15 marijuana-infused products providers, and dispensaries for adult use cultivators, manufacturers, and - 16 dispensaries.
+No later than October 1, 2021, the department shall promulgate rules and regulations to - 17 administer and enforce this chapter and shall begin accepting applications for and issuing licenses.
+The rules - 18 may not be unduly burdensome.
+For the first 12 months after the department begins to receive applications, (1) - 19 (a) Between January 1, 2022, and June 30, 2023, the department shall may only accept applications from and - 20 issue licenses to providers, marijuana-infused products providers, and dispensaries licensed under Title 50, - 21 chapter 46, part 3, that are former medical marijuana licensees that were licensed by the department of public - 22 health and human services on November 3, 2020, and are in good standing with the department of public - 23 health and human services and in compliance with this chapter, and rules adopted by the department, and any - 24 applicable local regulations or ordinances as of [the effective date of this section]. - 25 (b) The department shall begin accepting applications for and issuing licenses to cultivate, - 26 manufacture, or sell marijuana or marijuana products to applicants who are not former medical marijuana - 27 licensees under subsection (1)(a) on or after July 1, 2023. - 28 (2) The department shall adopt rules to govern the operation of former medical marijuana licensees and facilitate the process of transitioning former medical marijuana licensees to the appropriate license under this chapter with a minimum of disruption to business operations.